-6. Bell pepper - these little things have the magic of beta-carotene in them, which the body converts into vitamin A. Other key ingredients are vitamin C which s essential for your skin to create collagen.
+6. Bell pepper - these little things have the magic of beta-carotene in them, which the body converts into vitamin A. Other key ingredients are vitamin C which helps with collagen production.

 7. Broccoli - This green beauty has zink, vitamin C and vitamin A. Apart from that, broccoli contains lutein, which helps your skin stay moisturized, supple and healthy-looking.

 8. Tomatoes - Tomatoes are a great little powerhouse of vitamin C and contain all of the major carotenoids..